lorrainea/BDA-index/README.md

 <b>OUTPUT</b>: A file containing the set of patterns and the starting position of their occurrences within the text.

-To compile BDA-index_I or BDA-index_II, read the INSTALL file within the BDA-index_I or BDA-index_II folders.

 ### Installation

 ```